schinta99/schinta_Portfolio/final-project-part-one.md

 Project Structure
 The project will follow a clear story arc, illustrating the progression of modern medicine's role in increasing life expectancy and enhancing the quality of life.
 The key sections include:

-Introduction: Defining modern medicine and its significance.
+Introduction: Defining modern medicine and its significance with examples.

 Medical Breakthroughs: Highlighting major advancements (e.g., vaccines, antibiotics).